ManuelPeinado/MultiChoiceAdapter/README.md

 * *getItemId.* Returns the id of the item at a given position
 * *getViewImpl.* Returns the view to show for a given position. *Important:* do not override ListAdapter's getView method, override this method instead

-Once you've implemented your class that derives from SelectionAdapter, you'll have to attach it to a ListView like this:
+Once you've implemented your class that derives from MultiChoiceAdapter, you'll have to attach it to a ListView like this:

-	multiChoiceAdapter.setListView(listView);
+	multiChoiceAdapter.setAdapterView(listView);
 	multiChoiceAdapter.setOnItemClickListener(myItemListClickListener);

 Do not call setOnItemClickListener on your ListView, call it on the adapter instead